cobrel/KanbanBoard/README.md

 Description
 -

-This app was made for personal use to create tasks in Jira/Kanban using Java selenium
+This app was made for personal use to create tasks in Jira/Kanban using Java selenium.

 Features
 -

 - login
-- select your task by selecting the yes or no option
+- create the desired task by selecting the yes option from the adjacent combo box
-- add the hours worked in the combo box
+- add the hours worked in the adjacent text field

 Video
 -

 https://user-images.githubusercontent.com/77387138/145712658-938a7f32-4108-4da4-ac66-e1101668a1a5.mp4